MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 * **Activate the Disaster Recovery capacity settings**: Regularly review and set the **[Disaster Recovery](#disaster-recovery-capacity-setting)** to make sure they meet your protection and performance needs.

-* **Create data backups**: Copy critical data stored outside of OneLake to another region at a frequency based on your disaster recovery plan.
+Create data backups: Copy critical data stored outside of OneLake to another region at a frequency based on your disaster recovery plan.

 ### Phase 2: Disaster failover